centre-for-humanities-computing/stormtrooper/README.md

 ### Fuzzy Matching

-Models by default will fuzzy match results to the closest class label, you can disable this behavior by specifying `fuzzy_match=False`.
+Generative and text2text models by default will fuzzy match results to the closest class label, you can disable this behavior by specifying `fuzzy_match=False`.

 If you want fuzzy matching speedup, you should install `python-Levenshtein`.